umans-tech/issue-solver-bots/README.md

     - Create a new merge request with a detailed description, or
     - Manually trigger the pipeline by specifying issue-related variables.

-> 💡 **Tip:** Option 1 is tested and confirmed to work with GitLab.com's managed runners, making it an excellent choice
+> [!TIP] Option 1 is tested and confirmed to work with GitLab.com's managed runners, making it an excellent choice
 > for users who rely on GitLab's shared CI infrastructure.

 ### GitHub Actions Integration